openaudiosearch/openaudiosearch/oas_worker/README.md

 ## Writing jobs

+A full example job can be seen in `app/examples/example.py`.
+To run it, a simple runner is provided in `examples`.
+Run it with `poetry run python examples/example-worker.py`.

+---

 Currently jobs reside in `app/jobs`.
 So first create a new file in `app/jobs`.
 Import `app.worker` and create a job function that uses the `worker.job` decorator to declare it as a job.
 Then import the file from `app/jobs/jobs.py`.
 From then on the job will be processed when starting the worker.

 After having created the below files, start the worker: